AI Compliance | | 15 min read

 Maintain inventories, testing evidence, monitoring plans, and risk decisions.

-GS Consulting helps government contractors document AI use, define data boundaries, prepare proposal language, and build practical disclosure workflows.
+GS Consulting helps government contractors map AI use, define data boundaries, prepare proposal ready disclosure language, and build practical review workflows before the customer asks.

-OMB Memorandum M-25-22 tells agencies to determine whether solicitations should include provisions requiring disclosure of AI use in contract performance, especially where vendors may use AI in situations the government does not anticipate.
-That language moves the issue beyond contracts where the government is deliberately buying an AI system.
-It also covers the practical reality that vendors may use AI while performing ordinary service, IT, advisory, engineering, administrative, or mission support contracts.
+That is why the OMB acquisition guidance matters.
+It pushes agencies to think beyond contracts where the government is deliberately buying an AI system.
+It also points to the practical reality that vendors may use AI while performing ordinary service, IT, advisory, engineering, administrative, or mission support contracts.

 The same OMB guidance recognizes that not every contractor use of AI is in scope.
 It excludes AI used incidentally by a contractor during contract performance when AI is used at the contractor's option and is not directed or required to fulfill contract requirements.
 It also states that the memo does not apply to AI acquired for use as a component of a National Security System.